Contact: Ryan Baldwin (202) 249-6517

 Report Highlights Major Economic Opportunities Arising from Potential U.S.-EU Free Trade Agreement

-, on Capitol Hill today to announce the release of a seminal new report, Keys to Export Growth for the Chemical Sector
+The HallStar Company, on Capitol Hill today to announce the release of a seminal new report, Keys to Export Growth for the Chemical Sector.

 "American chemical manufacturers comprise one of our nation's top exporting industries, with $189 billion in exports last year alone," Dooley said.
 "This report reflects our commitment to leading the charge to establish a business and regulatory environment that will stimulate economic growth, boost U.S. export performance and create good jobs.
 We are especially excited about a potential U.S.-EU trade agreement, which would yield huge benefits for our industry and the broader manufacturing sector."